Hong Kong's famous Tiananmen Square 'Pillar of Shame' statue removed from university - KVIA

 It added the university “is also very concerned about the potential safety issues resulting from the fragile statue.
 Latest legal advice given to the University cautioned that the continued display of the statue would pose legal risks to the University based on the Crimes Ordinance enacted under the Hong Kong colonial government.”

-Efforts to preserve the memory of the sculpture are already underway, with art-activist group Lady Liberty Hong Kong creating a 3-D model made using more than 900 photos in October.
+Efforts to preserve the memory of the sculpture are already underway, with art-activist group Lady Liberty Hong Kong creating a 3-D model made using more than 900 photos.

 “The idea is that everyone can print a copy it and place it wherever they want,” said Alex Lee, the founder of the group.
 “In the digital age, there’s no limitation of what you can do with virtual or physical objects — (the hope is) for everyone to try to preserve this symbol.”